microsoft/azure-nodejs-logpoints-docs/docs/End-to-end-setup-and-configuration.md

 ![Start to stream logs from your app](/docs/assets/vscode-lp-log-streaming.PNG)

     * If this is the first time streaming logs, it will ask you for an application restart.
+    * All Logpoints output would be prefixed by "[logpoints-agent] :"

 1. Now browse to your  application to trigger the code where you set the logpoint(s).
 1. Your logpoint should appear in the `Output` pane of VSCode.